aijose/CarND-Behavioral-Cloning/project_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the [NVIDIA model](https://arxiv.org/pdf/1604.07316.pdf).
-I thought this model might be appropriate because because it solves a very similar problem.
+This model was felt to be appropriate because because it solves a very similar problem.
+This model was adjusted for overfitting by dropping convolutional layers till performance was affected.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The model was trained initially on the center camera data and did not perform poorly.
+Through pre-processing (cropping, normalization, etc.) and data augmentation (flipping adding additional camera views) and adjusting the neural network the model was improved till it met the desired criteria.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture